ethicalanp/YouTube-Analysis-data-analystics-Project/README.md

 # YouTube-Analysis-data-analystics-Project
-this is simple project based on YouTube analysis.
+this is a simple project based on YouTube analysis.
+Showing statics of diffrent genres of youtube contents and showed the best isights. also added ML algorithms to predict.